socalledsound/feedbacker-sc/README.md

 # feedbacker-sc
-A very small chunk of supercollider code for feeding back audio, as i David Tudor's Rainforest
+A very small chunk of supercollider code for feeding back audio using a contact mic and trasnducer, as in David Tudor's 'Rainforest'